LENNILLUSTRATION.

 Art Style Experimentation/Techniques:

-Art Style Inspiration:
+Art Style Ideas:

 - Black & White Photograph/Monochrome

-- Sepia/stained photograph
+- Sepia/stained photograph aesthetic

 Development: